ali-k-hesar/pixel-shuffle-using-hand-tracking/README.md

 ```

 #### 4. Download the background removal model weights and place them in the bg_models directory.
+#### If not provided model weights will be downloaded automatically.

 ```shell
 python main_python.py --model-type m --webcam-number 0